 For the rest of 2 days we were at Mahe, we rented a car for us to drive around and explore the faraway spots like the Victoria, Beau Vallon, sunset beach and a local rum factory.
 It is fantastic drive with such scenic routes, so many picturesque spots to just stand and gaze into the vast ocean and great local cafes to pick quick bites or a coffee.
 Our first stop was the local rum factory where we toured around the whole process of rum making and picked a few for our resort.
 Next was sunset beach and Victoria where we had lunch at a beach restaurant.

 Day 4: Spa & pool day at the resort

 Because spa and pool day is mandatory in a five star resort while on a honeymoon!
 We paid about $350 for a 1 hour spa for two which was an absolute relaxation delight.
 The spa cottage was nestled away in a farm, surrounded by nature, engulfed in silence with the just the sounds of cooing birds.
 We were served a ginger & lemon herbal tea before the massage and treated us with apple & yoghurt after it.
 It was so refreshing and soothing.
-Post the massage, we need a good plunge in the pool and that what we went for.
+Post the massage, we needed a good plunge in the pool and that’s what we went for.